 Each applicant should estimate expenses according to the terms of the particular exchange arrangement and for the appropriate period of time (one or two semesters).
-Exchange students, please consult with your home institution exchange program coordinator for the benefits covered by your exchange program.
-You must show the ability to provide the additional costs not covered by the exchange program.
-Since you will have documented your financial ability to study and live at UNL, only part-time employment on-campus may be permitted with special permission.
+Students should consult their home university coordinator for more information about the benefits covered by the exchange program.
+Students must show the ability to provide the additional costs not covered by the exchange program.

 Tuition and Fees